 4. Grow your own vegetables

 Growing your own vegetables is just about the best way to create an eco-friendly home.
 Teaching your children to grow their own food is a great way to equip them with self-sufficient skills and eco-friendly values.
 What’s more, gardening is a great source of home entertainment for kids.
+You can check out trimthatweed for a great guide about how to plant a vegetable garden

 First off, you’ll need to create the perfect compost pile.
 It’s important to use an equal amount of brown materials and green materials.
 Brown materials include paper, leaves, and wood, while green materials include grass, vegetable waste, and manure.